Tachyonic AdS/QCD, Determining the Strong Running Coupling and \beta-function in both UV and IR Regions of AdS Space: Deformation of the AdS Space in the UV Region

-hence, the coupling $\Lambda$, is proportional to the gluon condensate \cite{Kharzeev,Ellis}.
-Calculating the physical running coupling measured on $Q^2$-scale, we use Mellin transform, { } We substituted Eq.(\ref{12a}), and introduced $m^2_\phi$, the \textit{glueball mass} into the integral to obtain the above expression.
-We will demonstrate below that, the glueball mass is related to the scale $Q_\Lambda$ at which pQCD breaks down in the model framework.
-Also, {$\sigma$ is a dimensionful proportionality constant associated with the Regge slope, $\sigma\,\sim\,1/(2\pi\alpha')^2$ with dimension, $[\sigma]\,=\,\text{energy}^4$.
-We showed in Eq.(\ref{tb}) and stated below it that, $G(\phi)$ is a dimensionless function associated with the tachyon potential through the Regge slope, so the proportionality constant serves as a dimensional correction to the equation since dimensionful quantities such as the glueball mass are introduced.
-It should be noted that in the tachyon potential $a$ and $\phi$ have dimensions of energy but in $G(\phi)$ these quantities are dimensionless.
-Hence, the proportionality constant $\sigma$ is introduced to make $\alpha$ and $a$ dimensionful.} In the last step, we substituted {$-m_\phi^2\,=\,V''(\phi)|_{\phi_0=0}=a^2\Lambda$, obtained from Eq.(\ref{13}) around its 'false' vacuum; here, $m_\phi^2\,>\,0$ and $a^2\Lambda\,<\,0$}.
-For mathematical convenience, we set the dimensionless coupling constant, $\Lambda$, to unity { $\Lambda\,=\,1$, and also recall that $(2\pi\alpha')^2$ has also been set to unity below Eq.(\ref{tb}), consequently; $\sigma\,\sim\,1$, but we shall keep it for dimensional consistency}.
+We showed in (\cref{tb}) and stated below it that $G(\phi)$ is a dimensionless function associated with the tachyon potential through the Regge slope, so the proportionality constant serves as a dimensional correction to the expression since dimensionful quantities such as the glueball mass and the energy scale $Q^2$ were introduced.
+It should be noted that in the tachyon potential, $a$ and $\phi$ have dimensions of energy, but $G(\phi)$ is dimensionless.
+For mathematical convenience, we set the dimensionless coupling constant, $\Lambda$, to unity, $\Lambda\,=\,1$, and also recall $\sigma=|\tilde{m}_\phi^4|$ for dimensional consistency.
 Therefore, Eq.(\ref{14}) simplifies to